 Alright, the most obvious difference that differentiates men’s shoes from women’s shoes.
 The main reason why men buy men’s design and women buy women’s design.
 The colour and print.
-This has got nothing to do with gear performance per se.
+This has nothing to do with gear performance per se.
 It is more of a marketing gimmick to target products at a specific customer segment.
 If men are fine with wearing pink climbing shoes with flower prints.
 Then there shouldn’t be any issues with men buying women’s climbing shoes.

 First of all, the shoe size chart is complicated as it is.
-With US, UK, EU sizing along with measurement in inches and centimetres.
+With US, UK, and EU sizing along with measurement in inches and centimetres.
 And on top of that, there is a difference in men’s and women’s shoe sizing 😫.

 In general, women have smaller size feet compared to men.
 However, size measurement is just a number.
 The best fit can only be achieved by putting your feet into the shoe to test out how it feels.
 It doesn’t matter if it’s a men’s or women’s sizing.

-Climbing shoes manufacturers are making different variations of the same shoe model.
+Climbing shoe manufacturers are making different variations of the same shoe model.
 The “women’s” version uses lightweight material, has a thinner sole and is more flexible.
 Hence the women’s model has an overall lighter weight compared to the unisex / men’s version.
 Based on the design logic, the women’s version has nothing catered specifically to women climbers.
-Climbers of any gender can opt to have lighter shoes with a flexible thinner sole.
+Climbers of any gender can opt to have lighter shoes with a flexible thinner soles.

 Feet shape difference

 Yes, men’s and women’s feet shapes are different.
 Men’s feet in general have a wider ball and wider heel while women’s are smaller and narrower.
 However, when it comes to climbing this logic does not apply.
 Climbers of both genders will wear climbing shoes not for comfort but for performance.
-We climbers will stuff our feet into small narrow climbing shoes to reshape our feet in order to maximize performance.
-The tightness of the climbing shoe is not determined by the shape of your genders’ feet.
+We climbers will stuff our feet into small narrow climbing shoes to reshape our feet to maximize performance.
+The tightness of the climbing shoe is not determined by the shape of your gender’s feet.
 Instead, the degree of tightness is determined by each climber’s preference and tolerance level.
 Do not wear climbing shoes that are too tight.
 But climbing shoes are not meant to be comfortable either.

-No to gender specific shoes
+No gender-specific shoes